Forest Park Carousel: Colon operation and closure

 Spanish-born entrepreneur Carlos Colon signed a contract with NYC Parks in 1994 to operate the ride for five years.
 NYC Parks held an exhibition at Forest Park in 1995, displaying artifacts relating to the Forest Park and Flushing Meadows carousels.
-The carousel's patronage suffered because of its relatively secluded location, leading the New York Daily News to refer to the carousel as one of "Queens' little-known treasures".
+The carousel's patronage suffered because of its relatively secluded location, leading the Daily News to refer to the carousel as one of "Queens' little-known treasures".
 By the late 1990s, various local community groups were advocating for the carousel to be designated as a New York City landmark.
 The New York City Landmarks Preservation Commission (LPC) declined the groups' request in December 1998, in part because it was not a permanent structure.
 According to the LPC, the pavilion lacked architectural or historical significance, while the carousel itself did not qualify as an interior landmark.
 A similar attempt to designate the carousel as a regular city landmark failed in 2000.
-Afterward, the groups asked the New York state government to place the ride on the New York State Register of Historic Places and, by extension, the National Register of Historic Places (NRHP).
+Afterward, the groups asked the New York state government to place the ride on the New York State Register of Historic Places and the National Register of Historic Places (NRHP).

 Colon restored the carousel ahead of its centennial, and Gandhi Engineering was hired as the restoration engineer.
 The artist Jonathan Lev was commissioned to paint 18 panels for the carousel around 2000; the panels were installed in 2002.
 At the ride's centennial in 2003, several preservationists signed a petition to prevent the demolition of the carousel, although city officials said they had no plans to modify it.
 NYC Parks and local organizations, with the endorsement of state senator Serphin R. Maltese, nominated the carousel for inclusion on the NRHP the same year; such a designation would provide federal funding for the ride.
 The carousel was added to the NRHP in July 2004, and officials held a ceremony to celebrate the NRHP listing in October 2004.
 The carousel had low patronage because it was poorly marked; a report in the late 2000s found that the only signage acknowledging the ride's existence was directly outside the carousel.
 As a result, each of its operators consistently lost money.